-The fifth and sixth trumpets of judgment detail the work of the evil forces as well as the work of the opposing forces of good.
-The forces of evil work against the good of mankind but cannot touch those protected (sealed) by God.
-The forces of good are God's instrument of judgment and kill one-third of mankind, but still the rest do not repent.
+The description of the fifth and sixth trumpets of God's judgment set forth the work of evil forces as well as the work of the forces of good.
+The forces of evil work against the good of mankind but cannot touch those who are sealed and protected by God.
+The forces of good are God's instrument of judgment and kill one-third of human beings.
+Still the rest do not repent.

-In view of the parallels between the trumpets of chapters 8-9 and the plagues which appear later in the book in chapters 15-16, it is interesting that the activity unleashed by the sixth trumpet (verses 13-19) is described as plagues in verse 20.
+In view of the parallels between the trumpets of Chapters 8-9 and the plagues which will appear later in the book in Chapters 15-16, it is interesting that the activity unleashed by the sixth trumpet (verses 13-19) is described as plagues in verse 20.

-Again, in an apocalyptic book, written to a people who were in distressing circumstances near the end of the first century, what do these figurative representations mean?
-What is the message for them?
+In an apocalyptic book, written to a people who were in distressing circumstances near the end of the first century, what did these figurative representations mean to them?
+What was the message for them?
 What is the message for us?

 What would it take for people committed to evil to repent?
 Are some people beyond repentance?
-Based on the protection from Satan's forces described here (8:4), do you think God still protects his people today from Satan?
-If God is protecting us, why are we sometimes prone to Satan's activity and temptations?
+Based on the protection God provided to his people to protect them from Satan's forces (8:4), do you think God still protects his people from Satan today?
+If God is protecting us, why are we sometimes enamored by Satan's activity and temptations?

-Dear God, we marvel that you so often withhold judgment when it is due in our world.
+Dear God, we marvel that you so often withhold judgment when it is due.
 We are grateful for your care and protection.
-Help us to seek you so that Satan will flee.
-Help us to seek the ways of escape you provide.
-Give us understanding when we face difficult texts like the book of Revelation, we pray in Jesus' name, Amen.
+Help us to seek you so that Satan will flee from us.
+Help us to seek the ways of escape that you provide.
+Give us understanding as we study difficult Bible texts like the book of Revelation, we pray in Jesus' name, Amen.